If you know you need to drink more water, these easy tips will help you to boost your daily water intake.

 As I mentioned above, you don’t just have to drink plain water to meet your hydration targets.
 So if you don’t like plain water, drink something with a bit more flavour instead!

 If you love fruit juice, try diluting it with water.
 It will count towards to your daily water intake while being a little lower in sugar.
 You can gradually reduce the amount of fruit juice you use over time.

 Another water bottle that I like is the Infruition bottle*, which allows you to infuse your water with fruit flavour.
 Try using berries, citrus fruits, melon, or even slices of cucumber.
 You can even mix in some fresh mint leaves when you’re creating your infusion.

 Yes, you could just chop up some fruit and pop it in a normal sports bottle, but then it gets in the way and clogs up the drinking spout.

 The Infruition bottle is BPA free, it comes in a range of bright colours, and I really enjoy using it.

-Eating food with a high water content, like melon, lettuce and cucumber, is a tasty way to make sure you’re getting enough fluid.
+Eating food with a high water content, like melon or cucumber, is a tasty way to make sure you’re getting enough fluid.
 And they have the added bonus of being full of nutrients as well.

 So cut up a bowl of watermelon to leave in your fridge for snacking, or make yourself a big bowl of salad to go with dinner.
 You’ll be boosting your hydration as well as eating healthily.

-If you get into the habit of drinking a glass of water before each meal, that’s a great way to boost your fluid intake.
-It can also help to check if you’re thirsty rather than actually hungry, as the two are very easily confused.
+If you get into the habit of drinking a glass of water before each meal, that’s another great way to boost your fluid intake.

 There’s a huge range of teas available, from fruit teas to herbal teas, and it’s a lot of fun trying them all out.
 I love teapigs Up Beet*, which contains beets, spices, hibiscus and a touch of green tea.
 It’s a great way to start your morning!